libp2p/specs/autonat/autonat-v2.md

 or reject the cost of dial.
 If the client rejects the cost, the client resets the stream and the `DialRequest` is considered aborted.
 If the client accepts the cost, the client starts transferring `numBytes` bytes to the server.
-The server on receiving `numBytes` bytes proceeds to dial the candidate address.
+The client transfers these bytes wrapped in `DialDataResponse` protobufs where the `data` field in each individual protobuf is limited to 4096 bytes in length.
+This allows implementations to use a small buffer for reading and sending the data as well as cleaner interoperability with rest of the messages exchanged on the stream.
+The server only calculates the size of the `data` field of `DialDataResponse` protobufs as the bytes transferred and not the total size of the protobuf.
+The server on receiving numBytes bytes proceeds to dial the selected address.

 If an attacker asks a server to dial a victim node, the only benefit that the attacker gets is forcing the server and the victim to do a cryptographic